min2ha/ukwa-site/content/target/26217/index.en.md

   "subject": "UK General Election 2015"
 }

-# Centre for Local Economic Strategies: CLES Manifesto for Local Economies charts a more socially just future

 Centre for Local Economic Strategies (CLES) is an independent charitable research and member organisation, with a focus on economic development, regeneration and place-making.